 Once you’ve identified that your home has foundation problems, the biggest worry is often associated with how much a proper repair is going to cost.
 It’s easy to understand that homeowners would prefer not to have to spend money on a structural issue.
 But once a problem is identified, smart homeowners acknowledge that that cost of repair is often times quite reasonable considering they’ll be protecting what is likely their biggest investment – their home.

 Additionally, structural issues MUST be disclosed if you look to put your home up for sale.
-Buyers are rarely looking to purchase a home with an unrepaired structural issue, and definitely won’t consider paying anything close to the home’s full value.
+Buyers are rarely looking to purchase a home with a structural issue that hasn’t been repaired, and definitely won’t consider paying anything close to the home’s full value.
 Foundation instability aside, structural issues often will also lead to unsightly visible damage to the home that is hard to miss and steals the sense of pride that comes with home ownership.

 Given the above information, it’s clear that known foundation issues need to be addressed sooner rather than later.
 So, the question changes from if you need to repair the problem to how much the project is going to cost.
 The cost to repair structural issues can vary widely from a few thousand dollars to tens of thousands of dollars, and a professional evaluation is the only way to know exactly what it will take to stabilize your foundation.
 Below are some of the factors that you and your contractor need to consider when choosing a course of action to stabilize your home’s foundation.

-Who you choose to fix your structural issue: It is important that you consult a foundation repair expert to walk you through your options and help you determine the best way to repair your home.
-When selecting a contractor to complete your structural repairs make sure you do your research.
+It is important that you consult a foundation repair expert to walk you through your options and help you determine the best way to repair your home.
+When selecting a contractor to complete your structural repairs, make sure you do your research.
 Get online to check out customer reviews and ask your friends, family, neighbors and others that you trust for recommendations.
 Once you’ve selected a contractor, get details about the estimate they give you.
 Is their estimate the true final cost, or are there possible add-ons or line items to account for unforeseeable expenses?
 How long is the estimate good for?
 How soon can they begin work?
 Is there a warranty?

 Like we discussed earlier, not fixing these issues permanently the first time leads to additional expenses.
 Make sure the foundation expert you work with takes the time to explain what is causing your home’s structural issue and lays out a detailed plan as to how exactly they are going to fix it.
 Once you have a plan outlined to your satisfaction, ask what type of protection you have for the future.
 Are annual maintenance appointments included?
 Is the warranty transferable to a new homeowner?
 What happens if the repair doesn’t actually fix the problem?
 Deciding to fix your foundation the right way and with the right company vs. going with the cheapest option will almost always save you additional expenses and frustrations later.